ldsands/UsefulCodeSnippets/other_software/RevealJSNotes.md

     - $(1080/5)*4=864$
     - $(1920/6)*5=1600$
     - $(1080/6)*5=900$
-- You can also get a start and stop time for any video using this format: `<iframe width="1400" height="787.5" src="https://www.youtube.com/embed/IS5mwymTIJU?start=1&end=382" title="Bail: Last Week Tonight with John Oliver (HBO)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>`
+- You can also get a start and stop time for any video using this format: `<iframe width="1400" height="787.5" src="https://www.youtube.com/embed/IS5mwymTIJU?start=1&end=382" title="Bail: Last Week Tonight with John Oliver (HBO)" frameborder="0" allow="clipboard-write; encrypted-media" allowfullscreen></iframe>`
     - Note that the start and stop time have to be in seconds